NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The console/desktop version will be similar to a Sandbox and MMORPG (Massive Multiplayer Online Role Playing Game) but will be nothing like any other games such as World Of WarCraft & MineCraft.
 It will in fact define its own genre setting the new bar for others to follow, this truly has never been done before and will take the world by storm!
 The one thing it will share with them is that it will be a massive open world that billions of players can explore and build together...

 Both versions will share the same online world/multiverse where users logged in through the smartphone versions will be able to interact with the console/desktop versions in real-time within a massive scale persistent Multiverse.

-### Synergy Engine

-Our World implements the Synergy Engine helping to solve the world’s problems by matching solutions to problems.
-It also teaches the co-creation wheel and a new holistic approach to living and technology to help co-create a better world.

 ### Engrossing Storyline